s3g/s3g-mc/docs/process-guides-3oafx.md

 Use this to create an ambisonic montage from one or more selected WAV-backed media items.
 The process fragments the selected sources into overlapping events, distributes those events through a virtual direction layer, and re-encodes the result as `ACN/SN3D` ambisonic output.

 The source-format convention is the same as `3OAFX Object Space`: `4ch`, `10ch`, and `16ch` are treated as 1OA, 2OA, and 3OA in `Auto by channel count`, with true `9ch` WAVs also accepted as 2OA.
-Other channel counts are treated as non-ambisonic source objects.
+Other channel counts are treated as non-ambisonic source objects placed onto the selected 3OAFX directional layer.

 The optional stereo expansion is a practical source-expansion step: stereo material contributes left/right object cues plus mid/side-derived front, rear, and side occupation cues before ambisonic encoding.
 It is not intended as a strict decoder for a historical matrix format.